fedef17/ClimTools/README.md

 This commands adds the path to the ClimTools folder to the *ctl4* environment system paths.

 #### 3 (Optional).
 Compile the Fortran routines

+NOTE: These libraries only are needed by the function ctl.clusters_sig() and by ctl.Kmeans_clustering() when set to algorithm 'molteni' (which is not the default).
+If you are not using these features, you might skip this step.

 When the conda environment is correctly installed, you can proceed with the following.
 Some functions inside climtools_lib.py require the use of Fortran routines which can be found inside the cluster_fortran/ folder.
 To make them work, open a terminal from your ClimTools folder and do:
 ```
 cd cluster_fortran
 chmod +x compile_py3.sh